-Even after being orthogonalized with respect to the dividend-price ratio, the volatility of total factor productivity (TFP) that is orthogonal to the dividend price ratio is shown to have similar long-run predictive ability for excess market returns as the dividend-price ratio itself.
-When seen through an asset pricing lens, this finding implies that TFP volatility should also predict real cash flows and/or real interest rates: it is found to mainly predict real cash flows through inflation rates.
-A model with endogenous growth, Epstein-Zin preferences and nominal price rigidities is shown to reconcile both uncertainty-driven long-run predictability and its real implications.
-Relying on the model, we justify the cross-sectional pricing of TFP volatility risk in alternative asset classes as well as the similar (to that of TFP volatility) predictive ability of a suitable low-frequency notion of market volatility.
+The volatility of total factor productivity (TFP) that is orthogonal to the dividend price ratio is shown to have similar long-run predictive ability for market returns.
+This finding implies that TFP volatility should also predict real cash flows and/or real interest rates: it is found to mainly predict real cash flows through inflation rates.
+A model with endogenous growth, Epstein-Zin preferences and price rigidities reconciles both uncertainty-driven long-run predictability and its real implications.
+Within the model, we justify the cross-sectional pricing of TFP volatility risk in alternative asset classes as well as the similar (to that of TFP volatility) predictive ability of a suitable low-frequency notion of market volatility.

 Keywords: uncertainty trends, valuation ratios, endogenous growth, price rigidities, financial uncertainty